 The Wing Chun structure helps the practitioner maintain stability and balance during combat.
 The practitioner uses this structure to absorb and redirect attacks.

 Structure should not be compromised for more powerful attacks as this would create openings that the opponent could take advantage of.
-In both attack and defence, Wing Chun techniques deliver a constant forward force directed at an opponent’s centreline so as to disrupt his stability.
+In both attack and defence, Wing Chun techniques are focused on capturing the opponent’s centreline and disrupting his stability.

 Sensitivity to an opponent's moves helps us to fight effectively at close range.
 An initial twitch of shoulder or hip can telegraph an attack the moment before it is executed.
 Tense limbs and body structures are less able to detect such slight movements.